Unidata/tds/docs/adminguide/src/site/pages/installation_upgrade/TdsBehindProxy.md

 Other HTTPD servers (e.g., NGINX) have not yet been explored.
 " %}

-Using Apache as a front-end proxy server for the TDS running on Tomcat is perhaps the easiest method for setting up a reverse proxy for the TDS.
+There are three options to choose from for configuring the Apache HTTP Server as a front-end proxy server for the TDS.
+They differ in their communication protocol, features, and ease of use:
-There are two methods to accomplish this:
-  * Apache's `mod_proxy` in combination with Tomcat's HTTP connector; or
+  1. **The Apache HTTP Server's `mod_proxy`/`mod_proxy_http` with Tomcat's HTTP connector**

+     This method is perhaps the simplest to implement, may not require much additional configuration in both Tomcat and the Apache HTTP Server, and is appropriate for basic reverse proxy scenarios.

+  2. **The Apache HTTP Server's `mod_proxy`/`mod_proxy_ajp` modules with Tomcat's AJP connector**

+     Utilizing `mod_proxy_ajp` with `mod_proxy` allows you to leverage the Apache JServ Protocol (AJP) to faciliate communication between the Apache HTTP Server and Tomcat.
+AJP typically offers improving performance, load balancing handling, static content serving, and security enhancements.

-  * the `mod_jk` Apache module with the Tomcat AJP connector.
+  3. **The Apache Tomcat Connectors project's `mod_jk` module with the Tomcat AJP connector**

+     `mod_ajp` offers the performance advantages of AJP, in addition to advanced load balancing capabilities and node failure detection.
+This module does _not_ come with the Apache HTTP Server and must be build and maintained separately.

   {%include warning.html content="
   It is important to carefully configure your proxy so that the existence of the proxy is transparent to the end-user/client.
   For instance, when a web application (e.g., the TDS) on the backend server includes a self-referential URL in some response content, it should use the proxy server's name and port rather than those of the backend server.
   " %}

 ### Tomcat-Apache Proxy Documentation